LLNL/axom/src/axom/mint/docs/sphinx/sections/preliminary_concepts.rst

 typically requires a :ref:`StructuredMesh`.
 However, the finite volume and finite element methods may be implemented for both :ref:`StructuredMesh` and :ref:`UnstructuredMesh` types.
-In contrast, *meshless* or *mesh-free* methods, such as, *Smoothed Particle Hydrodynamics (SPH)*, discretize the governing PDE over a set of *particles* or *nodes*, using a :ref:`ParticleMesh` representation.
+In contrast, *meshless* or *mesh-free* methods, such as *Smoothed Particle Hydrodynamics (SPH)*, discretize the governing PDE over a set of *particles* or *nodes*, using a :ref:`ParticleMesh` representation.